ashplays1101/rock-paper-scissors/README.md

-This application is a simple game of Rock Paper Scissors coded in Javascript
+This application is a simple game of Rock Paper Scissors coded in Javascript that can be played through the browser's console.